1112ad2005/DBMS_CosmoFlix11_Streaming_platform_database/README.md

 We have designed and integrated a comprehensive database management system of an online streaming platform which we have named 'CosmoFlix11'.
-We have implemented it from the scratch, starting from base idea, entity-relationship diagram, relational schema to final database, user defined functions and triggers.
+We have implemented it from the scratch, starting from base idea, entity-relationship diagram, relational schema to final database and user defined functions.
 PostgreSQL and PL/pgSQL is used to implement this entire backend of the database.

 Our database provides the content to users, handles subscriptions, process the data and updates the analytics,